AlexBIrvine/svelteSite/src/routes/about.md

 # Contact Me

 I'm still debating if I want to put my email here or provide links to social media.
-I'm a person that likes to compartmentalize different parts of my area.
+I'm a person that likes to compartmentalize different parts of my life.
 As the old Futurama joke goes:

 ![Joke about separating work for home](/images/FuturamaJoke.png)